The problems with Ryanair and compensation and ADR

 The Independent reported on AviationADR where a wrong decision had been made advising a passenger to claim against the airline with which she flew when Ryanair cancelled her flight.
 Not only that, it incorrectly advised her to claim against that airline, rather than against Ryanair!
 The airline was also an AviationADR member, so it would have been paid twice for essentially the same complaint!

-The two reports I co-authored with Marcus Williamson, ceoemail.com Editor, on the oversight of Ombudsmen and ADR providers, Ombudsman Omnishambles (OO) and More Ombudsman Omnishambles (MOO), heavily criticised the approval of Consumer Dispute Resolution Limited (CDRL), the company that runs the AviationADR scheme.
+I co-authored two reports with Marcus Williamson, ceoemail.com Editor.
+These were on the oversight of Ombudsmen and ADR providers.
+The two research reports Ombudsman Omnishambles (OO) and More Ombudsman Omnishambles (MOO), heavily criticised the approval of Consumer Dispute Resolution Limited (CDRL), which is the company that runs the AviationADR scheme.

 Delays in payment